shroffsagar/agentic-code-review-and-refinement/README.md

 The project has completed Phases 1-4, with all core components implemented and integrated.
 Key achievements include:

-- Complete GitHub App integration with webhook handling and PR management
+- Complete GitHub App integration with webhooks for PR label events
-- Review Agent with structured comment generation and validation
+- Review Agent that generates structured, actionable code review comments
-- Refinement Agent with tree-sitter-graph based code analysis and modification
+- Refinement Agent with tree-sitter based code analysis and modification
-- LLM integration for both review and refinement operations
+- Language-agnostic implementation supporting multiple programming languages
-- Automated workflow triggered by PR labels
+- Intelligent comment processing that groups related suggestions by code units
-- Robust error handling and validation systems
+- Incremental patching system that preserves code structure
-- Advanced code context analysis and signature change management
+- Robust error handling and validation throughout the process

 Currently working on:
 1. Testing and Quality Assurance (Phase 5)